-The current international air passenger fee is \$3.71 (see 7 CFR 354.3(f)).
+The current international cruise passenger fee is \$1.25 (7 CFR 354.3(f)).
 This fee will be adjusted on October 1st of each year through Fiscal Year 2028 as specified in the AQI User Fees table.
-This fee covers the direct and indirect costs to inspect international air passengers and their baggage, including:
+This fee covers the direct and indirect costs to inspect international cruise vessels and their passengers, including:

-- Analyzing incoming passengers before arrival and screening arriving air passengers for agricultural products - Inspecting and preclearing passenger baggage using U.S. Customs and Border Protection (CBP) agriculture canines and specialized nonintrusive inspection equipment
+- Analyzing incoming passengers before arrival - Inspecting or preclearing passengers for agricultural products

-- Inspecting the aircraft's passenger cabin and baggage compartments - Monitoring the storage and removal of regulated international garbage from the aircraft to ensure compliance with all regulatory requirements - Safeguarding and appropriately disposing of seized or abandoned prohibited agricultural products - Identifying and mitigating pests found on prohibited agricultural products or in the aircraft's passenger cabin
+- Inspecting passenger baggage using U.S. Customs and Border Protection (CBP) agriculture canines and specialized nonintrusive inspection equipment - Inspecting the ship to ensure it is free of contaminants, prohibited articles, or invasive pests - Inspecting the ship's stores to ensure there are no prohibited items or that any prohibited items are properly safeguarded - Monitoring the storage and removal of the ship's regulated international garbage to ensure compliance with all regulatory requirements